donvercety/node-filelog/README.md

 log.err('authentication error');       // <164924> authentication error
 ```

 The format of the date and time is not really readable, but once you understand it it makes sense.
-Nonetheless there is a possibility to add separators, to make it more human readable.
-Use: `log.setTimeSeparator(separator)` The same is applicable for the filename using: `log.setDateSeparator(separator)`
+Nonetheless there is a possibility to add separators, to make it more human readable:

 ```js
 log.setTimeSeparator(':');